pwinckles/card-game-rules/traditional/plain/Call-AceWhist.md

 | 13 Quarter   | 128    |

 The **+** contracts are contracts with a modifier, except for Quarter.
-At the same level, modifiers rank in ascending order: Turn, Good, Sense, Half.
+At the same level, modifiers rank in ascending order: Half, Good, Turn, Sans.

 ## Post-auction